 Confined spaces exist in the SBN Experiment areas.
-These are: in SciBooNE the lower level surrounding the detectors; in SBN-ND the lower-level pit surrounding the cryostat and during installation the interior of the cryostat; in LArTF the platform catwalk; in SBN-FD the pipe chase between lower levels and ground level.
+These are: in SciBooNE the lower level surrounding the detectors; in SBN-ND the interior of the cryostat during the installation period before the cryostat top is welded; in LArTF the platform catwalk; in SBN-FD the pipe chase between lower levels and ground level.
 In all the SBN Experiment areas buildings, the sump pump pits are also confined spaces.